splunk/public-o11y-docs/gdi/opentelemetry/legacy-otel-mappings.rst

 ^^^^^^^^^^^^^^^^^^^^^

-If you emit 2 or more metrics which could be mapped to one another, the system won’t be able to distinguish them and it might cause various side-effects such as duplicated alerts or inconsistent dimensions in results.
+If you emit 2 or more metrics which could be mapped to one another, the system won't be able to distinguish them and it might cause various side-effects such as duplicated alerts or inconsistent dimensions in results.